The laws supporting disability parking privileges are there to ensure that Persons with Disabilities have access to parking spaces.

 For Veterans, there are license plates available with the International Symbol of Access.
 The rules regarding these license plates vary from state to state, so researching the requirements of your particular state is essential.
 In the state of Colorado, for example, you must have a disability rating from the Veteran's Administration of at least 50% in order to obtain a Disabled Veteran license plate through the Motor Vehicle Department.
 In order to obtain a Disabled Veteran plate in any state, you must have a specific form filled out from you physician through the Veteran's Administration.

-With your disabled parking placard or plates you can park in any parking place that is designated for a disabled person.
 Your disabled parking privileges DO NOT mean that you can park where it is prohibited, or in spaces that are reserved for specifically named vehicles, such as state vehicles.
 Your disabled parking privileges do not mean that you can park wherever you feel like, or where it would present a traffic hazard.

 The process of obtaining permanent, disability parking plates here in Colorado State is something that I have experienced as recently as this month.
 My old car that I had driven for more than seven years finally gave up and I traded it in for a new one.
 I went to the Department of Motor Vehicles here in Colorado Springs, and obtained form DD2219, or the, Application for Persons With Disabilities Parking Privileges, form.
 The main form itself is one page, not a major ordeal.
 It did need to be signed by my physician, who happens to be a Veteran's Administration Doctor.